crystal-bit/godot-tutorials/tutorials/input-mapping/README.md

 - **Godot version**: v3.1 (originally created with v3.0)
 - **Link to YouTube video [ITA]**: [Input mapping e azioni - Godot Engine Tutorial](https://youtu.be/Dgr7q80GBaE)

+Gives visual feedback on which button or key was pressed by the user.

+If the user connects a joypad, it will be detected and the model (eg: "PlayStation 3 Controller") will be printed in the GUI.

+Methods used:

+- `Input.is_action_pressed`
+- `Input.is_key_pressed`
+- `Input.is_joypad_button_pressed`
+- `InputEventJoypadButton`
+- `Input.get_connected_joypads`

 ## Assets

 - [Hairic95](https://github.com/Hairic95) - Cultist character sprites